rekt-osbot/kite/WORKFLOW.md

    - Ensure you have sufficient funds in your Zerodha account
    - Check if the market is open (orders won't execute during market closure)
    - Verify the trading symbols from ChartInk match Zerodha's format

+4. **Telegram Notifications Not Working**:
+   - Verify bot token and chat ID are correctly entered
+   - Ensure you've started a conversation with your bot in Telegram
+   - Use the "Test Notification" button in Settings to diagnose issues

 ## Current Configuration